johnboy2/ddns-route53/README.md

         > Replace `home.example.com` in the IAM policy above with the fully-qualified domain name of the record you want maintained.

         > The `"Resource"` entries above must be updated to give the "ARN" of your zone, which is comprised of `"arn:aws:route53:::hostedzone/"` followed by your zone ID.
-If your Zone ID is `Z12345` (for example), then its ARN is `"arn:aws:route53:::hostedzone/Z12345"` — so that's what you should put under the `"Resource"` sections of the IAM policy.
+If your Zone ID is `Z12345` (for example), then its ARN is `"arn:aws:route53:::hostedzone/Z12345"` — so that's what you should put under the first two `"Resource"` sections of the IAM policy above.
     1. Click "Next"
     1. Set a suitable policy name; e.g. `DynamicDNS-home.example.com`
     1. Scroll down to the bottom and click "Create Policy"